 Article Translations: (Spanish)

-A migraine is different.
-Doctors define it as a recurrent headache that has additional symptoms.
-The pain is often throbbing and on both sides of the head.
-Adults may have migraine pain on just one side of the head.
-People with migraines often feel dizzy or sick to their stomachs.
+A migraine is a type of headache that recurs (keeps coming back), and also causes other symptoms.
+The pain is often throbbing and can happen on one or both sides of the head.
+People with migraines can feel dizzy or sick to their stomachs.
 They may be sensitive to light, noise, or smells.

-What Causes a Migraine?
+What Causes Migraines?

 Whatever the cause, experts do agree that different things trigger (set off) migraines in people who have them.

 Common migraine triggers include: